top of page

 Ideation with AI

-From the beginning of my discovery and research process, I used ChatGPT to find competitor apps and websites, enhance the ideation process, and inspire some content ideas.
+From the beginning of my discovery and research process, I used ChatGPT to research competitor apps and websites, enhance the ideation process, and inspire some content ideas.

-I fact-checked any products or companies mentioned, and measured any feature ideas against the personas and data synthesis to be sure it would be a fit for my user base.
+I fact-checked any products or companies generated, and measured any feature ideas against the personas and data synthesis to be sure it would be a fit for my user base.

 ChatGPT: is there a mobile app that helps bands build listeners?